nberger/rapipago_scraper/README.md

-# rapipago_search
+# Rapipago search API

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to search for Rapipago stores.
+Rapipago is a payment system in Argentina.

+Stores info is taken from http://www.rapipago.com

 ## Usage

-FIXME

 ## License